wenqianYIN/wb/README.md

 # Wenqian Yin
-This is Wenqian Yin's personal [homepage](https://zejiang-unsw.github.io/).
+This is Wenqian Yin's personal [homepage](https://wenqianyin.github.io/webpage/).

 ## A short introduction
-I am an engineer, hydro-climatologist and researcher.
-My research focuses on drought detection and attribution, as well as prediction using GCM simulations.
-I mainly use statistical tools to carry out my research works.
+I am a PostDoc Research Fellow with The University of Hong Kong.

 PROFILE:
 * Highly self-motivated researcher with demonstrated research expertise modeling hydro-climatology processes.